harmonydata/hackathon/accessibility-evaluation.md

 - Done by Suqin Chua (https://www.linkedin.com/in/chuasuqin/)

 ## What is web accessibility?
-The Web Content Accessibility Guidelines (WCAG) are an internationally recognised set of recommendations for improving web accessibility.
+The Web Content Accessibility Guidelines (WCAG) are an internationally recognised set of recommendations for improving web accessibility, to ensure websites and apps are made accessible for everyone.